gcallah/work/chaps/bacon.md

-element that played a particularly important role in how Bacon came to understand nature's resistance to human concerns, on the one hand, and the way in which something could be done about it: the Judeo-Christian concept of the Fall of man (as chronicled in Genesis 3).
+element that played a particularly important role in how Bacon came to understand nature's resistance to human concerns, on the one hand, and the way in which something could be done about it: the Judeo-Christian concept of the fall of man (as chronicled in Genesis 3).

-When we pay close attention to Bacon's historico-theological framing device of the Fall of man, we see that the central problem of human existence is the fact that man has lost his dominion over nature such that *work*, and not *rest*, is his constant mode.
+When we pay close attention to Bacon's historico-theological framing device of the fall of man, we see that the central problem of human existence is the fact that man has lost his dominion over nature such that *work*, and not *rest*, is his constant mode.
 Men must work to toil the ground and are in constant search for labour-saving devices to